 Health & Care

 Pit Bulls are generally healthy dogs but are susceptible to several inherited health conditions.
 Care must be taken when choosing a Pit Bull breeder to make certain they’re dedicated to producing healthy dogs rather than just making money.
-Here are some of the health conditions you may find in a Pit Bull:
+Here are a few of the health conditions that you may see in a Pit Bull:

 Breeding